 In her free time, Kristi enjoys outdoor adventuring with her husband and their two dogs.
 She enjoys road-tripping, hiking, and kayaking.
 She is a lover of all things Disney related and has set a goal to accomplish the Dopey Challenge at some point in her life.
 She also enjoys scrapbooking and reading and is an active member of her local library’s book club.

 Kristi’s favorite quote is by Victor Frankl, “When we are no longer able to change a situation, we are challenged to change ourselves.”

-Kris Cary has been White River Academy’s academic director since December 2006.
-His primary responsibilities are to review student’s transcripts and create appropriate academic curriculum.
+Kris Cary has been White River Academy’s Principal since December 2006.
+His primary responsibilities are to review student’s transcripts, create appropriate academic curriculum oversee the Special Education program as well as address any and all accreditation needs.
 With more than 20 years of involvement with at-risk youth, Kris Cary focuses on the academic process, delivery, content and course application for White River Academy.